enthus1ast/nimMulticast/README.md

   quit()

 socket.enableBroadcast true
-echo "enabled broadcast for the socket"
+echo "enabled broadcast for the socket, this is not needet for only multicast!"

 # For testing we speak upnp manually
 var disc = """M-SEARCH * HTTP/1.1